agoloborodko/reposnap/README.md

 - **Syntax Highlighting**: Includes syntax highlighting for known file types in the generated Markdown file.
 - **Structure Only Option**: The `--structure-only` flag can be used to generate the Markdown file with just the directory structure, omitting the contents of the files.
 - **Gitignore Support**: Automatically respects `.gitignore` patterns to exclude files and directories.
+- **Include and Exclude Patterns**: Use `--include` and `--exclude` to specify patterns for files and directories to include or exclude.

 ## Installation